15 Best Beard Styles for Men

 The extended goatee is also referred to as the Hollywoodian or the tailback.
 It combines a goatee and an actual mustache.
 It is different from the commonly known full beard because of the absence of the sideburns.

 This style is ideal for men with oval and square face shape.
-Before shaping your beard accordingly, grow your beard into a medium stubble.
+Before shaping your beard accordingly, grow your beard into a soft stubble.
 Remove the hair from the sideburns, adjusting its width depending on your preferences.
 Keep your mustache the way it is.

 If you do not have enough time to make sure that your beard stays kept all the time, the Garibaldi look is the perfect option for you.
 It is the shorter version of Bandholz, which means that you still have to trim it from time to time.
 This is ideal for men with a rectangular or oval face.